 Data powers learning analytics

-Learning analytics is much more than a tool; it is a process that can span many diverse approaches to help improve exam outcomes.
+Learning analytics within assessment tools in education is much more than a tool; it is a process that can span many diverse approaches to help improve exam outcomes.
 Learning analytics focuses on providing actionable information that can improve the entire learning and testing process.
 Using this data can prove incredibly powerful for your organisation, when applied in a meaningful way.
 It improves the training of employees, the learning and assessment of students, and transforms formative testing overall.
 So why is this important, and what can you do with this data?